- Oops!Something went wrong.Please try again later.

-The price-to-earnings (P/E) ratio is broadly considered by value investors as a useful yardstick for working out the fair market value of a stock.
-Many prefer to take the P/E route in their pursuit of a portfolio of stocks with attractive prices.
-But even this ubiquitously used valuation metric is not without its pitfalls.
+The price-to-earnings (P/E) ratio is broadly considered by investors as the yardstick for evaluating the fair market value of a stock.
+It is preferred by many investors to handpick stocks trading at attractive prices.
+However, even this universally used valuation multiple is not without its limitations.

-Also referred to as enterprise multiple, EV/EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
-EV is a firm’s market capitalization plus the market value of its debt and preferred equity minus cash.
-In a nutshell, it is the total value of a company.
+Also dubbed as the enterprise multiple, EV-to-EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
+EV is the sum of a company’s market capitalization, debt and preferred stock minus cash and cash equivalents.

-EBITDA, the other element, gives a clearer picture of a company’s profitability as it strips out the impact of non-cash expenses like depreciation and amortization that reduce net earnings.
+EBITDA, the other constituent, is a true reflection of a company’s profitability as it eliminates the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

-Just like P/E, the lower the EV/EBITDA ratio, the more alluring it is.
-A low EV/EBITDA ratio could be a sign that a stock is potentially undervalued.
+Generally, the lower the EV-to-EBITDA ratio, the more enticing it is.
+A low EV-to-EBITDA ratio signals that a stock is potentially undervalued.

-Unlike P/E ratio, EV/EBITDA takes debt on a company’s balance sheet into account.
-Due to this reason, EV/EBITDA is generally used to value potential acquisition targets as it shows the amount of debt the acquirer has to assume.
-Stocks boasting a low EV/EBITDA multiple could be seen as attractive takeover candidates.
+EV-to-EBITDA takes into account the debt on a company’s balance sheet that P/E ratio does not.
+Due to this reason, EV-to-EBITDA is generally used to value potential acquisition targets as it shows the amount of debt the acquirer has to assume.
+Stocks boasting a low EV-to-EBITDA multiple could be seen as attractive takeover candidates.

-Another key drawback of P/E is that it can’t be used to value a loss-making entity.
-A firm’s earnings are also subject to accounting estimates and management manipulation.
-In contrast, EV/EBITDA is less amenable to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.
+Also, P/E can’t be used to value a loss-making firm.
+A company’s earnings are also subject to accounting estimates and management manipulation.
+Meanwhile, EV-to-EBITDA is less open to manipulation and can also be used to value companies that are loss-incurring but EBITDA-positive.

-EV/EBITDA is also a useful tool in evaluating the value of firms that are highly leveraged and have a high degree of depreciation.
-Moreover, it can be used to compare companies with different levels of debt.
+EV-to-EBITDA is also a useful tool in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
+It also allows the comparison of companies with different debt levels.

-However, EV/EBITDA is also not without its downsides and alone cannot conclusively determine a stock’s inherent potential and future performance.
+However, EV-to-EBITDA is also not without its shortcomings and alone cannot conclusively determine a stock’s inherent potential and future performance.
 The ratio varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.

-Thus, instead of solely relying on EV/EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen bargain stocks.
+As such, a strategy solely based on EV-to-EBITDA might not yield the desired results.
+But you can club it with the other major ratios in your stock investing toolbox such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen value stocks.

 Here are the parameters to screen for value stocks: